min2ha/ukwa-site/content/target/71876/index.en.md

   "subject": "Brexit"
 }

-# BBC News: What is a 'Canada-style' trade deal?

 Outlines to provisions of the Comprehensive Economic and Trade Agreement (CETA) between the EU and Canada, and discusses whether a similar deal could work for Britain